by Leonard M Hawkes

 Beyond the grave.

-And when I visited the scene
+And when I visited that neighborhood,

 I felt only Place

-(I’d hoped to feel you lingering),
+(I’d hoped to feel you lingering).

-And wondered why cherub-faced
+And your cherub-faced bridegroom?

 Author's Note: A great-great aunt's suicide